alvaroreig/pocket2kindle/README.md

 This script:

 * Uses Calibre to connect to your Pocket account and build an ebook with your news
-* Uses Calibre to connect to an email server and send the ebook to your email.
+* Uses Calibre to connect to an email server (Mailgun or any SMTP server) and send the ebook to your email.
 * Uses the Pocket API to archive all the items

 It has been tested in Docker and Linux (Ubuntu, Raspbian), but it should work in other operating systems.